ROS Wi-Fi Burner Management System

 - Apply settings: Save configuration in the UI.

-- Run functional test: Confirm ESD, pilot, and main outputs behave as intended; verify flame proving and lockout response.
+- Run functional test: Confirm pilot, main, and aux/ESD outputs (as configured) behave as intended; verify flame proving and lockout response.

 - Secure the system: Change SSID/password and restrict access to authorized personnel.